Exporting Form Entries

 These options include:

-• Payment Status: Whether a payment submitted through your form is pending or completed.
-This data is only available if you’ve installed and activated the Stripe, Square, Authorize.Net, or PayPal addon and turned on payments for this form.
+- Payment Status: Whether a payment submitted through your form is pending or completed.
+This data is only available if you’ve installed and activated the Stripe, Square, Authorize.Net, PayPal Standard, or PayPal Commerce addon and turned on payments for this form.

 In the Export Options section, you can choose whether to format your entries as a Microsoft Excel .xlsx file by checking the box provided.

-If you leave this box unchecked, your entries will be formatted as a CSV file.
+Leaving this box unchecked will format your entries as a CSV file.

 Customizing Your Entries Export File